How to Get the Most Service from Your Local Station

 In 1999, the Supreme Court held that the prohibition on broadcasting advertisements for lawful casino gambling could not constitutionally be applied to truthful advertisements broadcast by radio or television stations licensed in states in which such gambling is legal.
 Relying upon the reasoning in that decision, the FCC and the United States Department of Justice later concluded that the lottery advertising prohibition may not constitutionally be applied to the broadcast of any truthful advertisements for lawful casino gambling, whether or not the state in which the broadcasting station is located permits casino gambling.
-Additional information about the rule concerning lotteries can be found at the Broadcasting Contests, Lotteries, and Solicitation of Funds page.
+Additional information about the rule concerning lotteries can be found at Broadcast Contests, Lotteries, and Solicitation of Funds.

 Soliciting Funds.
 No federal law prohibits the broadcast by stations of requests for funds for legal purposes (including appeals by stations for contributions to meet their operating expenses), if the money or other contributions are used for the announced purposes.
 However, federal law prohibits fraud by wire, radio or television – including situations in which money solicited for one purpose is used for another – and doing so may lead to FCC sanctions, as well as to criminal prosecution by the U.S. Department of Justice.
-Additional information about fund solicitation can be found at the Broadcasting Contests, Lotteries, and Solicitation of Funds page.
+Additional information about fund solicitation can be found at Broadcast Contests, Lotteries, and Solicitation of Funds.

 Broadcast of Telephone Conversations.
 Before broadcasting a telephone conversation live or recording a telephone conversation for later broadcast, a station must inform any party to the call of its intention to broadcast the conversation.
 However, that notification is not necessary when the other party knows that the conversation will be broadcast or such knowledge can be reasonably presumed, such as when the party is associated with the station (for example, as an employee or part-time reporter) or originates the call during a program during which the station customarily broadcasts the calls.
-For additional information on the rule concerning the broadcast of telephone conversations, see the Broadcast of Telephone Conversations page.
+For additional information on the rule concerning the broadcast of telephone conversations, see Broadcast of Telephone Conversations.